June K. Berg and Redeemer Lutheran Church - 50 Years!

 Notes: Senior Pastor Dave Glesne used the above tribute to June as a reference when he highlighted June's history with the Redeemer Lutheran Church during June's funeral services at Redeemer Lutheran Church on Monday October 27th, 2008.

 On October 23rd, 2008 June passed away after almost eleven years of an exhausting battle with Alzheimer’s.
 June's last three years and 8 plus months were in an Alzheimer’s facility.
 Her last years were at the Alzheimer’s “Villa” of the Benedictine Health Care Center of Innsbruck, New Brighton, MN.
 See the funeral notice as published in the Minneapolis Star - Tribune.
 It is located on the top blue navigation strip under the label: “In Memoriam”.
-Click on:
+Click on the below link::